mabdelfattahm/certified-aws-solutions-architect-associate/2-deep-dive/cloudfront.md

     - It issues requests as the person whe pre-signed the URL
     - It uses the IAM key of the signing IAM principal
     - It has a limited lifetime

+## CloudFront – Origin Groups

+- To increase high-availability and do failover
+- Origin Group: one primary and one secondary origin
+- If the primary origin fails, the second one is used

+## CloudFront – Field Level Encryption

+- Protect user sensitive information through application stack
+- Adds an additional layer of security along with HTTPS
+- Sensitive information encrypted at the edge close to user
+- Uses asymmetric encryption
+- Usage:
+    - Specify set of fields in POST requests that you want to be encrypted (up to 10 fields)
+    - Specify the public key to encrypt them